dblhlx/PyBSASeq/README.md

-**Note**: it is strongly recommended to have [fisher](https://github.com/brentp/fishers_exact_test) installed on youe system.
-It is fast in dealing with large dataset.
+**Note**: it is strongly recommended to have [fisher](https://github.com/brentp/fishers_exact_test) installed on your system.
+It is fast in dealing with large datasets.

 ### PyBSASeq
 A novel algorithm for BSA-Seq data analysis